crystalharp/public_res/README.md

 	also, I compiled the csapp.c to csapp.o using "gcc -c csapp.c" in a 32 bit platform.
 Then, the csapp.o could be used in the general Makefile

+auto_deploy:

+	a server deploy script tool for test env. you need to do on your server:
+	1.put build_env.sh and post-receive to the deploy folder 2.execute build_env.sh, it will create a bare repo 3.input your tomcat/resin server path to conf.rc
+	you need to do in your project:
+	1.create deploy/deploy-test.sh in your project to build your package 2.create deploy/get_package.sh in your project for server to get package path